 After four years of working and developing her signature products, Stefani concluded that "it" was GXVE Beauty.
 According the brand, GXVE was created for the community of creative people who love makeup and find their inspiration there, just like Stefani.
 "It offers artistry for all and embraces the 'GXVE' and take that happens between beauty lovers when they share their unique forms of makeup self-expression," the press release reads.
 And the GX represents the way Gwen has forever signed her name — G and x — a kiss.

 The brand launched with a series of products that are "quintessentially Gwen" and includes her trademark red lipstick shade in three finishes — a matte lipstick, a satin lipstick, and a matte liquid lipstick.
 There's eyeshadow quads, a waterproof gel eyeliner, two brow pencils, and an oil primer.
-The collection ranges from $24 to 48 and is available now on gxvebeauty.com and sephora.com.
-Expect more to come, because this isn't just a one hit wonder, Stefani insists.
+The collection isn't available in the UK (yet) but is available in the US at Sephora and on the brand's website.

 "Music is music and I’m always going to do that, but this is bigger than that.
 I think it’s going to reveal itself.
 Because it’s not just makeup.
 It’s way more powerful.
 It’s a community.
 It’s just really exciting because I had an idea probably given to me by God and I just followed through and here I am today.
 It’s beautiful and weird and so cool... and it’s just going to be so awesome."